makingscience-gausstag/gauss_tag_gtm_event/README.md

-# Gauss Tag Event
+# Gauss AI Event Tag

-This template allows sending the Gauss Tag events from Google Tag Manager.
+This template pushes an event to the Gauss platform, supporting AI Value Based Bidding and more.

+Visit [our site](https://www.makingscience.com/gauss/) for more information.